 Epithelioid Mesothelioma

-Epithelioid mesothelioma is the most common of three mesothelioma cell types that develop after asbestos exposure.
-While it’s aggressive, epithelioid mesothelioma is more easily treated than other cell types, so patients often have a better health outlook.
-Work with Lung Cancer Group for help finding and affording epithelioid mesothelioma treatments, if eligible.
+Epithelioid mesothelioma is the most common of the three cell types of this cancer.
+While it’s aggressive, epithelioid malignant mesothelioma is more easily treated than the other types, and patients often have a better health outlook.
+Work with Lung Cancer Group for help finding and affording epithelioid mesothelioma treatment.

 Free Case Review